susmreed/Robin_2023-Anchoring-Time/README.md

 This script that uses the "changepoint" package in R Studio version 4.2.2 to anchor phenological time between two populations of the American robin songbird,
 <em>Turdus migratorius</em> .
 One population breeds in Anchorage, AK, while the other breeds in Bloomington, IN.

 <b>"#1.
-Time Series"</b> : This script is used to edit time series format of a .csv file that was created as an exported time series chart from ArcGIS Pro (see "GIS TS Chart Output" folder).
+Time Series"</b> : This script is used to edit the time format of a .csv file that was created as an exported time series chart from ArcGIS Pro (see "GIS TS Chart Output" folder).

 <b>"#2.
 Changepoint Analysis"</b> : This script identifies changes in bird abundance over time.